-The final project for this course will be a proposal for an ESL or EFL class targeted to a particular population, and designed with a particular theme in mind.
-Crucially, this course must center around communicative language teaching.
-This proposal should include at a minimum the following pieces, which we will work on throughout the semester:
+The final project for this course will be a proposal for an ESL or EFL class targeted to a particular population, designed with a particular specific language purpose in mind, and centered around communicative language teaching.
+Projects must include the following pieces:

-(1) A complete syllabus, including goals and description of student population

-(2) A detailed schedule for at least 15 classes that follows a logical sequence and includes an appropriate topic and language goal

-(3) At least 3 detailed lesson plans that fit into the schedule and are sequential in order.
-You are encouraged to revise your first 2 lesson plans and include them here if you planned them such that they follow logically from one to the other

-(4) At least 2 complete ready-for-distribution assignments that include clear instructions and obvious educational objectives.
-Both of these should fit logically into one of the 3 lesson plans provided.

-(5) At least 1 complete ready-for-distribution rubric with explanation and motivation for one of the assignments in (4)
+- (1) A complete syllabus, including goals and description of student population - (2) A detailed schedule for at least 15 classes that follows a logical sequence and includes an appropriate topic and language goal - (3) At least 3 detailed lesson plans that fit into the schedule and are sequential in order.
+Feel free to plan your first 2 lesson plans to be included - (4) At least 2 complete ready-for-distribution assignments or activities that include clear instructions and obvious educational objectives.
+Both of these should fit logically into one of the 3 lesson plans provided. - (5) At least 1 complete ready-for-distribution rubric with explanation and motivation for one of the assignments in (4)

-The final project, due on final exam day, May 10, will be graded on the following criteria:
+The final project will be graded on the following criteria:

-(1) Inclusion of all required components

-(2) Enough detail given to determine appropriateness

-- (3) Overall plan forms a coherent course design - (4) Materials indicate thought, planning, and application of course materials
+- (1) Inclusion of all required components - (2) Sufficient detail to fully envision the course - (3) Coherent course design for the overall course - (4) Quality of materials indicate thought, planning, revision, and application of course materials